konnir/open_ai_clip_tests/README.md

-# A clip implmentaiton of image / text to embeddings
+# A clip implementation of image / text to embeddings

 ## General:
-* An open ai clip model implmenatation to get vectors from varios clip models.
+* An open ai clip model implementation to get vectors from various clip models.
 * Can work with any clip model.
 * When running a docker choose your model and it will be downloaded at start (this is a demo to show use of many clip models)

 ## Uses cases:
 Rest API is provided to:
-* Embeddings - Send list of images and text, giving back a list of vectors for each input.
+* Embeddings - Send a list of images and text, giving back a list of vectors for each input.
 * Wearable - send image and get the top 3 wearable in this image (based on clip similarity).

 ## Instalation:
 General -
-1. Choose clip model from hugging face, reccomanded: "https://huggingface.co/openai/clip-vit-large-patch14 "
+1. Choose clip model from hugging face, recommended: "https://huggingface.co/openai/clip-vit-large-patch14 "
 2. download the model.
 3. Place the model folders in /home/models/clip_models
 4. Change the folder names names so you will have: /home/models/clip_models/model-clip and /home/models/clip_models/processor-clip